sofmeright/VirtualDisplayDriver_Wizard/README.md

 - The Driver Installation method I use depends on Microsoft DevCon as part of the [Windows Development Kit](https://download.microsoft.com/download/2/5/f/25f22c34-1cc4-404c-9f92-2ff26cc4ac91/KIT_BUNDLE_WDK_MEDIACREATION/wdksetup.exe) and here's a [FOSS based installer](https://github.com/Drawbackz/DevCon-Installer/releases/tag/1.3) for just devcon (In the FOSS installer: Make sure to TICK the Windows Path Variable option!
 SELECT ~ Update Sources in the installer: the DevCon version available for install may be dated, I needed this for a Windows 11 Entry to appear.)

 Installing...
-1. Unpack the exe or the script | Note: To execute from the ".ahk" file (plain-text source code), you must install [Autohotkey](https://www.autohotkey.com).
+1. Unpack the exe or the script.
+Note: To directly execute from the ".ahk" file (plain-text source code), you must install [Autohotkey](https://www.autohotkey.com).
 2. Unpack the [Virtual Display Drivers](https://github.com/itsmikethetech/Virtual-Display-Driver) into the same folder.
 3. Install Devcon with [Windows Development Kit](https://download.microsoft.com/download/2/5/f/25f22c34-1cc4-404c-9f92-2ff26cc4ac91/KIT_BUNDLE_WDK_MEDIACREATION/wdksetup.exe) or [(this unofficial) DevCon-Installer](https://github.com/Drawbackz/DevCon-Installer/releases/tag/1.3).
 4. Run the exe or script.
 5. How to use it?
-Read the GUI.
+Read the GUI, there are some general recommendations in [Notes / Hints] and [Features] as well.

 Notes / Hints:
 - At runtime it will load the vdd_settings.xml if present otherwise it will try to load adapter/option.txt.
 You can also replace/omit these accordingly at C:\IddSampleDriver if you want to workaround this very intended behavior.